GoogleCloudPlatform/datashare-toolkit/client/README.md

 ### Hello World
 The *Hello World* example will utilize the CDMC service to simlulate multicast message(s) (producer), receive the multicast message(s) to a Pub/Sub topic (publisher), and consume the message(s) via Pub/Sub subsription with *gcloud* (subscriber).
+We will start two k8s deployments; one for the Pub/Sub publisher and one for the multicast producer.

+#### Pub/Sub Publisher
+The publisher requires ADC by mounting your GOOGLE_APPLICATION_CREDENTIALS k8s secret created above.

+Modify the ConfigMap with the appropriate CDMC service environment variables:

+    vi kubernetes-manifests/cdmc-publisher-service/configmaps.yaml

+Apply the new configmap to the service:

+    kubectl create -f kubernetes-manifests/cdmc-publisher-service/configmaps.yaml

+You should see `Listening and Publishing messages...`

+#### Multicast Producer
+Open another terminal and run the following command(s).
+You can specify the message body with the *-m* flag.
+You need to keep the multicast group address the same as above.

+    docker run -it --rm --name producer gcr.io/chrispage-dev/cdmc:dev multicast broadcast -a 239.0.0.1:9999 -i eth0 -v -m "sample message"

+You should see `Completed` in this terminal and the same message payload in the Publisher terminal above.

+#### Subscriber
+Open another terminal and tun the following command(s) to pull the messages from the Pub/Sub subscription:

+    while ((1)); do gcloud alpha pubsub subscriptions pull ${PULL_SUBSCRIPTION_NAME} --auto-ack; done

+### Hello World - Docker
+The *Hello World Docker* example will utilize the CDMC service to simlulate multicast message(s) (producer), receive the multicast message(s) to a Pub/Sub topic (publisher), and consume the message(s) via Pub/Sub subsription with *gcloud* (subscriber).
 We will start two Docker containers; one for the Pub/Sub publisher and one for the multicast producer.

 #### Pub/Sub Publisher
 Open a terminal and run the following command.
 Specify the GOOGLE_APPLICATION_CREDENTIALS, PROJECT_ID, TOPIC_NAME, multicast address and interface name.
 The publisher requires ADC by mounting your GOOGLE_APPLICATION_CREDENTIALS json file created above.
 This is only for demo purposes.